17 Mar A Defence of Mental Incompetence

 If a person is found to have committed the conduct alleged against them but to have a mental impairment defence, then they are found not guilty by reason of mental impairment.

 The person is not sentenced, but is declared liable to supervision.
-This process will be dealt with in a separate post.
+This process is be dealt with in a separate post.